utahdev1/SplunkJavaLogging/README.md

 ## Resilience

-The HTTP REST and Raw TCP handler/appenders have autonomous socket reconnection logic in case of connection failures.
+The HTTP REST ,Raw TCP and HEC handler/appenders have autonomous socket reconnection logic in case of connection failures.
 There is also internal event queuing that is loosely modelled off Splunk's outputs.conf for Universal Forwarders.
 You can set these propertys :
 * maxQueueSize : defaults to 500KB , format [integer|integer[KB|MB|GB]]